Talfit, Jenin

-Telfit (تلفيت; or Tilfit) is a Palestinian village in the Jenin Governorate of Palestine, in the northern West Bank, located southeast of Jenin.
+Talfit (تلفيت), also pronounced Tilfit (PRHP), is a Palestinian village in the Jenin Governorate of Palestine, in the northern West Bank, located southeast of Jenin.
 According to the Palestinian Central Bureau of Statistics (PCBS) census, the village had a population of 238 in 2007 and 439 by 2017.

-Situated on an isolated tell in the Zababdeh Valley, Telfit has an elevation of 390 meters above sea level.
+Situated on an isolated tell in the Zababdeh Valley, Talfit has an elevation of 390 meters above sea level.
 Nearby localities include Kufeir to the south, Zababdeh to the southwest, Qabatiya to the west, Umm at-Tut to the north, Jalqamus and al-Mughayyir to the northeast and Raba to the southeast.
 The principal water source is Ein Ginai, 6 kilometers to the west and there are 35 cisterns in the village.
-In 1980 Telfit's built-up area consisted of 15 dunams.
+In 1980 Talfit's built-up area consisted of 15 dunams.

 History

-The northern and westerns parts of Telfit contain ruins dating to the Byzantine and Early Islamic periods between the 5th-8th centuries.
+The northern and westerns parts of Talfit contain ruins dating to the Byzantine and Early Islamic periods between the 5th-8th centuries.
 Ancient building material is used in some of the houses.

+The Reḥov mosaic inscription from the Byzantine period lists Shaffirin (שפירין), identified with Khirbet Saffirin in Tilfit, among the Jewish settlements of the Sebaste district, whose inhabitants were exempt from agricultural laws governing produce because of the territory’s ambiguous status.

 Ottoman era

-Telfit is absent from 16th century records.
+Talfit is absent from 16th century records.
 It was initially settled by people from Qabatiya.
 It is likely that the village was not inhabited before the 18th century.

-In 1838, during the Ottoman era, ‘’Telfit’’ was noted as a Muslim village in the Haritheh area, north of Nablus.
+In 1838, during the Ottoman era, ‘’Talfit’’ was noted as a Muslim village in the Haritheh area, north of Nablus.

-The PEF's Survey of Western Palestine noted in 1882 that the place (then called "Khurbet Telfit") had modern masonry.
+The PEF's Survey of Western Palestine noted in 1882 that the place (then called "Khurbet Talfit") had modern masonry.

 British Mandate era

-In the 1922 census of Palestine, conducted by the British Mandate authorities, Telfit had a population of 43; 24 Muslims and 19 Christians, where the Christians were all Orthodox.
+In the 1922 census of Palestine, conducted by the British Mandate authorities, Talfit had a population of 43; 24 Muslims and 19 Christians, where the Christians were all Orthodox.
 The population increased in the 1931 census to 120; all Muslim, in a total of 26 houses.

 In the 1945 statistics the population was 170; all Muslims, with 6,627 dunams of land, according to an official land and population survey.
 194 dunams were used for plantations and irrigable land, 2,726 dunams for cereals, while a total of 3,707 dunams were non-cultivable land.

 1948-1967

-In the wake of the 1948 Arab–Israeli War and after the 1949 Armistice Agreements, Telfit came under Jordanian rule.
+In the wake of the 1948 Arab–Israeli War and after the 1949 Armistice Agreements, Talfit came under Jordanian rule.

 post-1967

-Since the Six-Day War in 1967, Telfit has been under Israeli occupation.
+Since the Six-Day War in 1967, Talfit has been under Israeli occupation.